What Is Cash Back and How Does it Work?

 At-A-Glance

-Cash back cards are tremendously popular with American cardholders.1 This could be due to the simplicity and flexibility of cash rewards.
+Cash back cards have become highly popular, possibly due to the simplicity and flexibility of cash rewards.1

 What Is Cash Back?

 Cash back is a credit card rewards benefit that refunds the cardholder a small percentage of each purchase made with the card.
-Percentages typically range between 1 and 1.5% for a flat rate cash back card,2 but can go as high as 5% or even 6% depending on the card issuer, type of card, and what you’re buying.
+Percentages may range anywhere from 1% to 3%.
+But they can go as high as 5% or even 6%, depending on the card issuer, card type, and what you’re buying.2 For example, the Blue Cash Preferred® Card from American Express offers 6% cash back for eligible purchases in multiple spending categories.

 How Do Cash Back Credit Cards Work?

 Here’s an example.
 If your card offers 1.5% back for any purchase in any spending category, and you spend $1,000 in a month, you’ll get $15 in cash back rewards.
-Once it appears on your statement, you may have the option to redeem all of it, part of it, or let it build up.
+Once it appears on your statement, you can redeem all of it, part of it, or let it build up.

 • Statement credit.
+Use your cash back to help pay your credit card balance.
 You may be able to redeem your cash back rewards in the form of statement credits.

 • Buy a gift card.
-Many cards offer a virtual shopping portal to purchase gift cards to select retailers—and some might even offer an extra $5 incentive to do so.
+Many cards offer a virtual shopping portal to purchase gift cards from select retailers, and some might even offer an extra financial incentive to do so.

 • Apply cash back at online checkout.
 Some card issuers partner with retail sites to let you use your cash back bonus when making an online purchase.